The Pitfalls of Starting a Business with Friends and Family

 - Where is the seed money coming from?

-“Many problems are family disputes, usually the result of one child being more involved than the others,” Gold says.
-“I have three kids, he has two, so how do you distribute ownership, who is working and who is not.
+“Many problems are family disputes—usually the result of one child being more involved than the others,” Gold says.
+“I have three kids, and he has two, so how do you distribute ownership?
+Who is working and who is not?
 There is a big difference between distributing money to shareholders and getting salaries.
 A contract can provide for succession, employment arrangements and salaries, and the more specific, the better.”